samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 # Implementation Considerations

+There are several ways to optimise the pseudocode, which is written for readability:

-Whilst the pseudocode uses a list of byte arrays for the buffer, slicing portions of a single large byte array to access/update blocks will likely be more performant.
+- Instead of using a list of byte arrays for the buffer, access portions of a single large byte array.

-Similarly, using a byte array counter instead of an integer that gets repeatedly converted to a byte array will likely aid performance.
+- Instead of an integer counter that gets repeatedly converted to a byte array, allocate a byte array once and repeatedly fill that buffer or use a byte array counter.
+- Instead of repeatedly converting `timeCost` and `spaceCost` to bytes in the `DELTA` loop, convert them once in the outer `timeCost` and `spaceCost` loops respectively.

-The XORing of outputs can be skipped if `parallelism = 1`.
+- Skip the XORing of outputs when `parallelism = 1`.
+- Convert the key derivation domain separation string to bytes once rather than in each iteration of the loop.

-Finally, it is recommended to use an incremental hash function API rather than manually copying byte arrays to concatenate inputs as this is cleaner and may be more efficient.
+- Use an incremental hash function API rather than manual concatenation.

 # Choosing the Hash Function